-For the three months ended March 31, 2017, the effect of the change in exchange rates on cash and cash equivalents was an increase of \$3 million compared to an increase of \$9 million for the corresponding period of 2016.
-The primary driver was less volatility in the exchange rates in 2017 versus 2016, namely, related to the Canadian dollar and Great British pound, compared to the U.S. dollar.
+For the three months ended March 31, 2018, the effect of the change in exchange rates on cash and cash equivalents was nil compared to an increase of \$3 million for the corresponding period of 2017.

 We intend to pursue additional acquisition candidates, but the timing, size or success of any acquisition effort and the related potential capital commitments cannot be determined with certainty.
 We continue to expect to fund future acquisitions primarily with cash flows from operations and borrowings, including the undrawn portion of the credit facility or new debt issuances, but may also issue additional equity either directly or in connection with acquisitions.
 There can be no assurance that additional financing for acquisitions will be available at terms acceptable to us.